ciryon/naggo/README.md

 - Go 1.22+ (module tested with Go 1.25)
 - A terminal that supports ANSI colours (most do)

-Sound playback uses the embedded `sounds/*.wav` assets, so no external players are required.
+Sound playback uses built-in synthesized tones, so no external assets or players are required.

 ## Install